 The collapse of a giant cavern created a gorge with 250-foot-high bluffs, an impressive setting for Ha Ha Tonka Spring.
 The spring, Missouri’s 12th largest, discharges more than 48 million gallons of water daily into the stream that flows into the Lake of the Ozarks.
 As a result of the collapse, two narrow water-filled channels remained, leaving a very steep-sided island between the channels.
-This island features an intriguing Balanced Rock formation and several small caves.
+This island features an intriguing Balanced Rock formation and Island Cave.

 The majority of these karst features are preserved within the 70-acre Ha Ha Tonka Karst Natural Area.
 Trails and boardwalks make it easy for visitors to experience this honeycomb of caverns and sinkholes.
 Visitors can peer into caves, trek around sinkholes or climb from the spring to the castle on wooden steps that circle the spring chasm.
 The visitor center features a large relief map of the park.

 Although the karst landscape may provide the most dramatic features, the park also boasts one of the best oak woodlands in the Missouri Ozarks, with almost 3,000 acres preserved in Ha Ha Tonka Oak Woodland Natural Area.
 The wooded landscape features prairie grasses of little bluestem and Indian grass that flourish among gnarled post oak, black oak, white oak and black hickory, some that are more than 300 years old.
 The landscape provides an ever-changing show of wildflowers such as Indian paintbrush, yellow coneflower, blazing star and aromatic aster.
 Scattered around the landscape area are open, rocky glades that support plants and animals that are similar to those of southwestern United States.